HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 * Fetch and compare type AMOs with FI_DELIVERY_COMPLETE or FI_MATCH_COMPLETE completion semantics are not supported with FI_RMA_EVENT.

+# Libfabric CXI Provider User Programming and Troubleshooting Guide

+The scope of the following subsection is to provide guidance and/or troubleshooting tips for users of the libfabric CXI provider.
+The scope of this section is not a full guide for user libfabric.

+## Sizing Libfabric Objects Based on Expected Usage

+The CXI provider uses various libfabric object attribute size and/or libfabric enviroment variables to size hardware related resources accordingly.
+Failure to size resources properly can result in the CXI provider frequently returning -FI_EAGAIN which may negatively impact performance.
+The following subsection outline important sizing related attributes and environment variables.

+### Completion Queue Size Attribute

+The CXI provider uses completion queue attribute size to size various software and hardware event queues used to generate libfabric completion events.
+While the size of the software queues may grow, hardware event queue sizes are static.
+Failing to size hardware queues properly may result in CXI provider returning -FI_EAGAIN frequently for data transfer operations.
+When this error is returned, user should progress the corresponding endpoint completion queues by calling fi_cq_read().

+Users are encouraged to set the completion queue size attribute based on the expected number of inflight RDMA operations to and from a single endpoint.
+For users which are relying on the provider default value (e.g. MPI), the FI_CXI_DEFAULT_CQ_SIZE environment variable can be used to override the provider default value.

+### Endpoint Recieve Size Attribute

+The CXI provider uses the endpoint receive size attribute to size internal command and hardware event queues.
+Failing to size the either command queue correctly can result in the CXI provider returning -FI_EAGAIN frequently for data transfer operations.
+When this error is returned, user should progress the corresponding endpoint completion queues by calling fi_cq_read().

+Users are encouraged to set the endpoint receive size attribute based on the expected numbfer of inflight untagged and tagged RDMA operations.
+For users which are relying on the provider default value (e.g. MPI), the FI_CXI_DEFAULT_RX_SIZE environment variable can be used to override the provider default value.

+### Endpoint Transmit Size Attribute

+The CXI provider uses the endpoint transmit size attribute to size internal command and hardware event queues.
+Failing to size the either command queue correctly can result in the CXI provider returning -FI_EAGAIN frequently for data transfer operations.
+When this error is returned, user should progress the corresponding endpoint completion queues by calling fi_cq_read().

+At a minimum, users are encouraged to set the endpoint transmit size attribute based on the expected numbfer of inflight, initiator RDMA operations.
+If users are going to be issuing message opeartions over the CXI provider rendezvous limit (FI_CXI_RDZV_THRESHOLD), the transmit size attribute must also include the number of outstanding, unexpected rendezvous operations (i.e. inflight, initiator RDMA operations + outstanding, unexpected rendezvous operations).

+For users which are relying on the provider default value (e.g. MPI), the FI_CXI_DEFAULT_TX_SIZE environment variable can be used to override the provider default value.

+### FI_UNIVERSE_SIZE Environment Variable

+The libfabric FI_UNIVERSE_SIZE environment variable defines the number of expected ranks/peers an application needs to communicate with.
+The CXI provider may use this environment variable to size resources tied to number of peers.
+Users are encourage to set this environment variable accordingly.

+## Selecting Proper Receive Match Mode

+As mentioned in the *Runtime Parameters* section, the CXI provider supports 3 different operational modes: hardware, hybrid, and software.

+Hardware match mode is approriate for users who can ensure the sum of unexpected messages and posted receives does not exceed the configured hardware receive resource limit for the application.
+When resources are consumed, the endpoint will transition into a flow control operational mode which requires side-band messaging to recover from.
+Recovery will involve the CXI provider trying to reclaim hardware receive resources to help prevent future transition into flow control.
+If the CXI provider is unable to reclaim hardware receive resoures, this can lead to a cycle of entering and exiting flow control which may present itself as a hang to the libfabric user.
+Running with FI_LOG_LEVEL=warn and FI_LOG_PROV=cxi will report if this flow control transition is happening.

+Hybrid match mode is approriate for users who are unsure if the sum of unexpected messages and posted receives will not exceed the configure hardware receive resource limit for the application but want to ensure they application still functions if hardware receive resources are consumed.
+Hybrid match mode extends hardware match by allowing for an automated transition into software match mode if resources are consumed.

+Sofftware match mode is approriate for user who know the sum of unexpected messages and posted receives will exceed the configured hardware receive resource limit for the application.
+In software match mode, the CXI provider maintains the a software unexpected and posted receive list rather than offloading to hardware.
+This avoids having to allocated a hardware receive resource for each unxpected messsage and posted receive.

+*Note*: In practice, dependent processes (e.g. parallel job) will most likely be sharing a recieve hardware resource pool.

+*Note*: Each match mode may still enter flow control.
+For example, if a user is not draining the libfabric completion queue at a reasonable rate, corresponding hardware events may fill up which will trigger flow control.

+## Using Hybrid Match Mode Preemptive Options

+The high-level objective of the hybrid match mode preemptive environment variables (i.e.
+FI_CXI_HYBRID_PREEMPTIVE, FI_CXI_HYBRID_RECV_PREEMPTIVE,
+FI_CXI_HYBRID_POSTED_RECV_PREEMPTIVE, and FI_CXI_HYBRID_UNEXPECTED_MSG_PREEMPTIVE) is to
+ensure a process requiring more hardware receives resource does not force other process requiring less hardware receive resource to be force into software match mode due to no available hardware receive resources available.

+For example, considered a parallel application which has multiple processes (i.e. ranks) per NIC all sharing the same hardware receive resource pool.
+Suppose that the application communication pattern results in an all-to-one communication to only a single rank (e.g. rank 0) while other ranks may be doing communication amongst each other.
+If the width of the all-to-one exceeds hardware resource consumptions, all ranks on the target NIC will transition to software match mode.
+The preemptive options may help ensure that only rank 0 would transition to software match mode instead of all the ranks on the target NIC.

+The FI_CXI_HYBRID_POSTED_RECV_PREEMPTIVE and FI_CXI_HYBRID_UNEXPECTED_MSG_PREEMPTIVE
+environment variables will force the transition to software match mode if the user requested endpoint recieve size attribute is exceeded.
+The benefit of running with these enabled is that software match mode transition is 100% in control of the libfabric user through the receive size attribute.
+One approach users could take here is set receive size attribute to expected usage, and if this expected usage is exceeded, only the offending endpoints will transition to software match mode.

+FI_CXI_HYBRID_PREEMPTIVE and FI_CXI_HYBRID_RECV_PREEMPTIVE environment variables will
+force the transition to software match mode if hardware receive resources in the pool are running low.
+The CXI provider will do a multi-step process to transition the libfabric endpoint to software match mode.
+The benefit of running with these enabled is that the number of endpoints transitioning to software match mode may be smaller when compared to forced software match mode transition due to zero hardware resources available.

+## Preventing Messaging Flow Control Due to Hardware Event Queue Sizing

+As much as possible, CXI provider message flow control should be avoided.
+Flow control results in expensive, side-band, CXI provider internal messaging to recover from.
+One cause for flow control is due to improper hardware event queue sizing.
+If the hardware event queue is undersized resulting it filling quicker than expected, the next incoming message operation targeting a full event queue will result in the message operation being dropped and flow control triggered.

+The default CXI provider behavior is to size hardware event queues based on endpoint transmit and receive size attributes.
+Thus, it is critical for users to set these attributes accordingly.

+The CQ size can be used to override the CXI provider calcuatled hardware event queue size based on endpoint transmit and receive size attributes.
+If the CQ size is greater than the CXI proviuder calcuation, the value from the CQ size will be used.

+The CQ fill percent can be used to define a threshold for when no new RDMA operations can be queued until the libfabric CQ a progressed thus draining hardware event queues.

 # SEE ALSO